 Mohammed: Thank you.

-Mr. Joseph: (on phone at wedding) I’ll call you back.
+Mr. Joseph: (on phone) I’ll call you back.

 Ahmed: Mohammed, what’s going on?
 Where are you?